Virunga National Park, Democratic Republic of the Congo - Things to Do in Virunga National Park

 Top Things to Do in Virunga National Park

-Book Mountain Gorilla Trek from Bukima Tours:
+Book Mountain gorilla trekking in Bukima sector Tours:

-Book Nyiragongo Crater Overnight Tours:
+Book Nyiragongo volcano overnight climb Tours:

-Book Senkwekwe Orphaned Gorilla Sanctuary Tours:
+Book Senkwekwe gorilla orphanage visit Tours:

-Lake Edward Boat Safari
+Lake Edward boat safari

-Book Lake Edward Boat Safari Tours:
+Book Lake Edward boat safari Tours:

 Getting There